jasonaaronwilson/omni-archive/README.md

 ## mime-type:

-This field is required to set when id: is used though encouraged whenever for other members too when that type may be useful.
+This field is required when id: is used though encouraged for other members too.
 For example, if a core-archive represents a binary library file and has embedded data that can be accessed at run-time, the mime-type: may be useful.

 When used for indexes, tools may support mapping of a mime-type: to another tool which can recompute binary metadata once the archive is